 Two compounds in cannabis – THC and CBD – are thought to contribute to cannabis’s ability to relieve pain.
 THC can alter pain perception by reducing anxiety and stress, while CBD combats pain through its anti-inflammatory action.
 Cannabis-based medications come in several forms and can by inhaled by pipe or cigarette, or can be taken orally by spray or capsule.

-A recent systematic review found that compared to placebo, cannabis-based medications may provide moderate to substantial pain relief, and can reduce pain intensity, sleep problems, and psychological distress (5).
+A systematic review found that compared to placebo, cannabis-based medications may provide moderate to substantial pain relief, and can reduce pain intensity, sleep problems, and psychological distress (5).
 Unfortunately, these benefits are often associated with side effects such as sedation, confusion, and psychosis.
+Similarly, a more recent review found that cannabinoids—substances found in the cannabis plant—can improve sleep quality and pain intensity in people with chronic neuropathic pain.
+Again, these benefits can come with an increased risk of nausea, dizziness, and daytime sleepiness or drowsiness (6).
 For some people, these side effects may be severe enough to outweigh cannabis’s pain-relieving benefits.

-Overall, the quality of the research around cannabis for neuropathic pain relief is low.
+Overall, the quality of the research around cannabis for neuropathic pain relief is very low to moderate.
 That is not to say that neuropathic pain sufferers should disregard cannabis as a treatment option – it may work for some, but not for others.
-The bottom line is that there is currently a lack of good evidence supporting cannabis-based medicines for neuropathic pain relief.
+The bottom line is that there is currently a lack of high-quality evidence supporting cannabis-based medicines for neuropathic pain relief.
 More high-quality research is needed to confirm its benefits.
 New research may be particularly important in older adult populations, and in people with health conditions that predispose them to nerve pain.
 In the meantime, cannabis may be a useful option for people who fail to get adequate relief from established treatment options (5).